AwesomeVk47/Rclone-preset-manager/README.md

 # Rclone-preset-manager
-A collection of batch scripts to make using rclone easier along with a preser manager.
+A collection of batch scripts to make using rclone easier along with a preset manager.

 # Features